flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180227-18-03-27-russia-americans-space.md

     “retirement” of U.S. space shuttle program).
   card_citation: ''
 card_4:
-  card_text: "_“The ISS has remained the only reason for Russia and the United States to cooperate, and currently the stationa\x19s operation is expected to terminate in 2024.
-The question is whether there is any prospect of a U.S.-Russia partnership in space after that time.”  \n_  \nPavel Luzin, Russian Professor  \nAugust 29, 2017"
+  card_text: "_“The ISS has remained the only reason for Russia and the United States to cooperate, and currently the stationax19s operation is expected to terminate in 2024.
+The question is whether there is any prospect of a U.S.-Russia partnership in space after that time.”  n_  nPavel Luzin, Russian Professor  nAugust 29, 2017"
   card_citation: ''
 card_10:
   card_text: |-